mshuaibii/mshuaibii.github.io/_pages/about.md

 Prior to grad school, I worked for the [U.S. Environmental Protection Agency](https://www.epa.gov/) as an Environmental Engineer in the Air & Radiation Division.
 There I was involved in particulate matter emissions modeling, field inspections, and settlement negotiations.
 I graduated from [Illinois Tech](https://www.iit.edu/) in 2017 with a Bachelor's and Master's of Advanced Studies in Chemical Engineering.

 In my free time I enjoy spending time with family and friends.
 I am extremely competitive when it comes to sports and board games – my favorites being volleyball and Catan.
 My wife and I love exploring cities, parks, and new food places.

-I am currently on the job market for Fall 2022 starting positions, please reach out with any opportunities you may have.